Our Mission

 Read more about the MDiv program’s learning objectives.

-Over 86% of the graduating class of 2021 was involved in a form of ministry approximately one year after graduation.
-Most are serving as pastors or church staff in congregations with others working as chaplains and in denominational leadership.
-All fifteen members of the MDiv class of 2022 have vocation-related employment: eight as pastors or church staff, two in CPE/chaplaincy residency, two in teaching, one in social work, and one in community-based, nonprofit work.
-Additionally, as a group, this year’s graduating seniors seeking ordination in the Presbyterian Church (USA) (the seminary’s sponsoring denomination) met or exceeded national pass rates on the PCUSA Standard Ordination Exams in Bible Content, Biblical Exegesis, Polity, Theology, and Worship.
+Over 86% of the graduating class of 2021 and 93% of the graduating class of 2022 were involved in a form of ministry approximately one year after graduation.
+Most are serving as pastors or church staff in congregations with others working as chaplains and in community-based and denominational leadership.
+Of the twenty-one members of the MDiv class of 2023, ninety-five percent have secured vocation-related employment or are pursuing further education: seven as pastors or church staff, three in CPE/chaplaincy residency, two as therapists, one in seminary administration, one in denominational leadership, one in campus ministry, and three in community-based, nonprofit work.
+Two graduates are pursuing another vocationally-related degree.
+The one graduate not yet placed is seeking ordination and a ministry position in their respective denomination.
 The program benchmark for vocationally appropriate placement of MDiv graduates in each cohort is 70%.

 Master of Arts in Religion